AI Agent Action Control

 OpenScope sits between the intelligence layer and the execution layer.

-A broker that translates high-level intents into safe, low-level calls.
+A broker that converts high-level intents into narrow approved actions.

-Routing, visibility, review, and broad traffic-plane control still matter.
+Routing, visibility, review, and broad traffic-plane control stay where they are.

 Quick Start